CRA Training Course:

 Essential duties of the CRA include:

-- Verify that the research site personnel, including the investigators, are conducting the study according to the clinical protocol, “Good Clinical Practices”, and regulatory requirements;
+- Verify that the research site investigator(s) and study personnel are conducting the study according to the clinical protocol, “Good Clinical Practices”, and regulatory requirements to ensure protection and ethical treatment of human subjects;

-- Ensure reporting of adverse events from research site staff to the sponsor and the IRB/IEC;
+- Ensure identification and reporting of safety issues, when applicable, from research site staff to the sponsor and the IRB/IEC;

-- Review accuracy and completeness of site records (site study file, query resolution, and other data collection tools);
+- Review accuracy and completeness of site records (i.e., essential documents, query resolution, and other data collection tools);

 Upon completion of the course Graduates will be able to:-